Solar Panel Cleaning in Sydney: What It Costs and Who to Hire (2025)

 - Leichhardt, Lilyfield (NDB approach tracks)

 If you live under a flight path, half-yearly cleaning will produce meaningfully better results.
+Studies measuring airborne particulates in these areas show 40-60% higher carbon deposition rates compared to non-flight-path suburbs.

 | Season | Recommendation |